 Calcium channel blockers prevent blood vessels from narrowing (constricting) and can counter coronary artery spasm.
 In addition to treatment of stable angina, these drugs are also effective in treating variant angina.
 All calcium channel blockers reduce blood pressure.
 Some of these drugs, such as verapamil and diltiazem, may also reduce the heart rate.
 Reducing blood pressure and heart rate reduces the demand for oxygen and decreases the likelihood of angina.
 This effect can be useful to many people, especially those who cannot take beta-blockers or who do not get enough relief from nitrates.

-Statins Treatment Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more are drugs that lower blood levels of LDL cholesterol, the type of cholesterol that can cause coronary artery disease.
+Statins Treatment Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more are drugs that lower blood levels of LDL cholesterol, the type of cholesterol that can cause coronary artery disease.
 These drugs reduce the chance of heart attack, stroke, and death.

 Antiplatelet drugs, such as aspirin, ticlopidine, clopidogrel, prasugrel or ticagrelor, modify platelets so that they do not clump and stick on blood vessel walls.
 Platelets, which circulate in the blood, promote clot formation (thrombosis) when a blood vessel is injured.
 However, when platelets collect on atheromas in an artery’s walls, the resulting clot can narrow or block the artery and result in a heart attack.